-Devoted to dogs
+Devoted to Dogs

-Paula O’Sullivan (Canine Behaviourist and Advanced Level Trainer (FdSc.
+Paula O’Sullivan (Canine Behaviourist and Advanced Level Trainer, FdSc.
 B.A Hons)

-I teach all of our training courses, and aim to provide the highest level of kind and effective training techniques based on the most advanced scientific principles of canine theory.
+I teach all of our obesidence training courses and aim to provide the highest level of kind and effective training techniques based on the most advanced scientific principles of canine theory.
 We aspire to help owners understand the ‘how and why’ fun and positive training methods are so effective, using them in the right way to encourage good behaviour and enhance the dog and owner relationship.

 Previously I have worked collaboratively with various councils on dog walking licenses and DCO’s and provided talks and workshops for other dog professionals, including the Royal Parks and Kennel Club to spread the word on professional practise and positive training for other professionals.
 During this time I was also the Vice President of Association of Professional Dog Walkers.